 Reasons for a Domain Name Change

-- Rebranding: Perhaps there was irreversible reputation damage, or business moved in a whole new direction.
+- Rebranding: Perhaps there was irreversible reputation damage, or the business moved in a whole new direction.
 Starting over means getting a new .com.

 - Domain expiration: Domain names are not perpetually owned.
-An oversight like failing to renew a domain allows opportunists to snag it.
+An oversight like failing to renew a website’s domain allows opportunists to snag it.
 In 2000, inetguru.com was snatched when its owner forgot to renew the domain registry.